-Structuration theory and entrepreneurship
+Structuration Theory and Entrepreneurship

 "...the essential recursiveness of social life, as constituted in social practices: structure is both medium and outcome of reproduction of practices.
 Structure enters simultaneously into the constitution of the agent and social practices, and 'exists' in the generating moments of this constitution."